 You can create multiple webhook config objects in our sandbox and production environments.
 We will send a webhook request to each configured URL in the environment where an event originates.
 If we fail to deliver a request due to either a non-2XX response code or a timeout, we will periodically reattempt delivery for four days.

 All webhook config objects have a unique secret key.
 The purpose of the secret key is to provide a way to verify the authenticity of our webhook requests.
 Each webhook request that we send bears a X-Signature header.
 The signature is base-16 encoded and can be replicated by applying the HMAC-SHA-256 hash algorithm to the body of the webhook with your specific webhook key.
-For more information about webhook authentication and webhook in general, please refer to our webhook documentation.
+For more information about webhook authentication and webhooks in general, please refer to our webhook documentation.